keithk1210/keithk1210/README.md

 # Hi there! 👋

-I'm [Your Name], a passionate Computer Science major and Music minor, combining technology and creativity to explore the fascinating realms of childhood development.
+I'm Keith Kreschollek, a passionate Computer Science major and Music minor, combining technology and creativity to explore the fascinating realms of childhood development.
 Currently, I'm diving deep into a psychological research project where I program web applications to study and understand how children develop and grow.

 ## 🚀 About Me